Updated Investor Bulletin: Indexed Annuities

 Tax penalty.
 Under current tax law, if you take all or part of your money from tax-deferred indexed annuities before you reach the age of 59½, you may have to pay a 10 percent federal tax penalty.

 Market index drop.
-You may lose money in some indexed annuities if the market index goes down (explained above).
+You may lose money in indexed annuities that are securities if the market index goes down (explained above).

-Insurance company failure.
+Insurance company risk.
 Many indexed annuities promise to make payments many years into the future.
 But remember that all amounts payable are subject to the ability of the insurance company to pay.
-Circumstances may arise where the insurance company experiences financial distress, it may not be able to fully meet its obligations to you.
+If the insurance company experiences financial distress, it may not be able to fully meet its obligations to you.